The Linkage Coordinator Component

 - Community service

-Annually, sixth, seventh and eighth grade boys attend a free four-week camp during the months of May and June, from 8:00 a.m. until 2 p.m.
+Annually, sixth, seventh and eighth grade students attend a free four-week camp during the months of May and June, from 8:00 a.m. until 2:00 p.m.
 The students participate in workshops designed to enhance their transition from the elementary to secondary school environment.
 In addition, they attend weekly local and statewide exposure trips.
 All camp participants enjoy a hot breakfast, lunch and free transportation.